ietf-rats-wg/eat/draft-ietf-rats-eat.md

  * Environmental characteristics of the device such as its GPS location

 This document uses the terminology and main operational model defined in [RATS.architecture].
-In particular it is a format that can be used for attestation evidence or attestaion evidence as defined in the RATS architecture.
+In particular it is a format that can be used for Attestation Evidence or Attestation Results as defined in the RATS architecture.

 ## CWT, JWT and UCCS